SaraAlert/SaraAlert/README.md

 ##### Whenever

-The [Whenever](https://github.com/javan/whenever) gem is used to schedule jobs.
+The [Whenever](https://github.com/javan/whenever) gem is used to help schedule jobs.
 This gem uses the contents of `config/schedule.rb` to generate a crontab file.
-These jobs include:

-* Automatically closing out monitorees after the monitoring period
-* Purging old monitoree records
-* Updating system analytics

 You must update your crontab for these jobs to run periodically (defined in `config/schedule.rb`).
 To do so run: